-Mundoro is a Canadian listed (TSXV: MUN | OTCQB: MUNMF) precious and base metal company focused on building value through directly investing in mineral projects that have the ability to generate future returns for shareholders.
-Mundoro has generated an attractive portfolio of mineral properties in eastern Europe focused on copper and gold.
+Mundoro is a Canadian listed (TSXV: MUN | OTCQB: MUNMF) royalty generator company with a portfolio of projects focused on base metal and precious metal properties that can generate royalties and near-term payments.
+To drive value for shareholders, Mundoro has generated a portfolio of mineral projects primarily focused on copper and gold systems in Serbia and Bulgaria.
 Potential future returns, for our shareholders, from our mineral properties can be in various forms such as discovery of mineral resources, royalties, advance royalty payments from partners, operator fees, option payments, property payments, milestone payments, an interest in production, dividend payments or sale of our interest in a mineral property.

-Our business model is to leverage our expertise in identifying emerging exploration regions for exploration and optioning projects with targets that are attractive to mining companies to form joint ventures, strategic alliances, options and asset sales, such as:
+Our business model is to leverage our expertise in identifying emerging exploration regions for exploration and packaging projects with exploration targets that are attractive to mining companies to form joint ventures, strategic alliances, options and asset sales, such as: